Share

 Final Redemption amount | ₹ 40,000 – ₹ 400 = ₹ 39,600 |

-How to Calculate Exit Load on Mutual Funds?
+How to Calculate Exit Load in Mutual Fund?

 The exit load is calculated on the NAV of the fund.
-The rate of the exit load is decided by the fund manager.
+The rate is decided by the fund manager.
 Different funds charge different exit loads.
 Let’s take an example to understand how exit loads are calculated.

 Suppose an investor invests INR 50,000 in a mutual fund in January 2019 at a NAV of INR 100.
 The number of units allotted is 500 units.
 He further invested INR 30,000 in March 2019 at a NAV of INR 85.
 The number of units allotted is 353 units.
 In December 2019, the investor wanted to redeem a portion of his investment (INR 40,000) at the current NAV of INR 115.
 The fund has an exit load of 1% if redeemed within one year of investment.